-Think about how much time, money and effort it would cost you to learn and implement an SEO campaign yourself.
 If you have invested in a new website then not implementing an SEO strategy is like setting up a shop in the middle of the desert and wondering where all of your customers are.
 So consider SEO as an continuation to the investment you have made on your website, not an additional luxury.

 Accountability & Clear ROI

 What sets SEO apart from traditional marketing strategies is that you can clearly measure and analyse its impact on your business.
 Tools such as Google Analytics and Google Search Console provide in depth data tracking the source of every visit to your website and what actions each user made once they arrived.

 With traditional marketing it’s difficult to measure if it was a success or not, for example gauging whether a newspaper or billboard advert drove more people to your shop involves a lot of guesswork.
 With SEO there is nowhere to hide, all of the results are there for you to see and there is no doubting what led the traffic to your website.